cisco-open/fsoc/README.md

 *MELT: Metrics, Events, Logs and Traces

-The pltform control tool, `fsoc`, provides a command line interface to help developers manage their solutions lifecycle and interact with the core services and solutions in the platform.
+The platform control tool, `fsoc`, provides a command line interface to help developers manage their solutions lifecycle and interact with the core services and solutions in the platform.

 ## Documentation

-The `fsoc` [user documentation](https://developer.cisco.com/docs/fso/#!developer-tools/platform-cli) is published in Cisco's DevNet as part of the [Platform Documentation](https://developer.cisco.com/docs/fso/).
+The `fsoc` [user documentation](https://developer.cisco.com/docs/fso/#!developer-tools/platform-cli) is published in Cisco's DevNet as part of the [platform documentation](https://developer.cisco.com/docs/fso/).

 As `fsoc` is still evolving quickly, the DevNet documentation may sometimes not include information about the latest released version of `fsoc`.
 The `fsoc help` command is always the best way to get the correct help for the version of fsoc you have.
 Most commands provide sample command lines you can try.